immich-app/immich/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Task List**
-[ ] I have read throughly the README setup and installation instruction.
+[ ] I have read thoroughly the README setup and installation instructions.
 [ ] If my setup is different, I have included my docker-compose file.
 [ ] I have included my redacted `.env` file.
-[ ] I have included information of my machine, environment.
+[ ] I have included information on my machine, and environment.

 **To Reproduce**
 Steps to reproduce the behavior: